FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 * Create a work directory for the Vivado projects on your development computer, e.g. in your user directory or somewhere else where you as a user have write and read permissions.

-* Start Vivado 2025.1 from the Windows (or Linux) Start menu (usually found under _Xilinx Design Tools_).
+* Start Vivado 2026.1 from the Windows (or Linux) Start menu (usually found under _Xilinx Design Tools_).

-* Under `Quick Start` create a new project by pushing `Create Project`.
+* Under `Quick Start` create a new project by pushing the button `New Project`.
 A _Wizard_ opens as shown in the next image.
 Enter the relevant entries in the dialogs as described below and go to the next dialog by clicking `Next`.

 ![Vivado GUI](images/viv_001.png)

-* Give your project a name (e.g. _intro1_).
+* Give your project a name (e.g. _intro_proj_).
 Select the previously created work directory for the Vivado project files as the `Project location` and activate the `Create project subdirectory` option.
 Important: Do not use spaces, special characters or umlauts in path or file names!
 The subdirectory will be named with the project name.
 Push `Next`.
 * Select `RTL Project` as the project type and select `Do not specify sources at this time`.
 We will add the VHDL sources later.
 Push `Next`.
-* In the next dialog the FPGA target component must be specified.
-The quickest way to select the FPGA component that is installed on the BASYS3 board is to use the following settings: `Family: Artix-7`, `Package: cpg236`, `Speed: -1`.
-Select the component `xc7a35tcpg236-1` from the list and complete the project creation by clicking `Next` and then `Finish` in the following dialog.
+* In the next dialog the FPGA target part must be specified.
+Enter the part `xc7a35tcpg236-1` in the search field on the _Parts_ tab, select the part and complete the project creation by clicking `Next` and then `Finish` in the following dialog.
 You will be returned to the Vivado GUI as shown in the following image.

 ![Vivado GUI](images/viv_002.png)